miladrahimi/phpcontainer/README.md

 PSR-11 compliant dependency injection (Inversion of Control) container for PHP projects.

 Features:
-* Singleton, transient, and closure binding.
+* Singleton, transient, and Closure binding
-* Explicit and implicit binding.
+* Explicit and implicit binding
-* Typed and named binding.
+* Typed and named binding
-* Constructor and Closure auto-injection for nested resolving.
+* Constructor and Closure auto-injection for nested resolving
-* Smart resolving using explicit and implicit binding and default values.
+* Smart resolving using explicit and implicit binding and default values
-* Binding using closures.
+* Binding using Closure
-* Binding to objects.
+* Binding to objects
-* Direct class instantiating and dependency injection.
+* Direct class instantiating and dependency injection
-* Direct function, closure, and method calling and dependency injection.
+* Direct function, closure, and method calling and dependency injection

 ## Overview
 [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) is one of the most important Object-oriented design principles.